 - Declining religiosity

 For most Americans, the income growth that’s occurred since the early 1970s may have been too slow to improve happiness.
 While GDP per capita has nearly doubled, median household income has risen only modestly.
-And that increase owes mainly to the fact that more and more households have shifted from one earner to two, so lots of Americans may feel no better off despite substantial economic growth.27 Moreover, since the 1970s income inequality has risen sharply in the United States, so if Americans are making relative comparisons, many may feel their economic situation has gotten worse rather than better.28
+And that increase owes mainly to the fact that more and more households have shifted from one earner to two, so lots of Americans may feel no better off despite substantial economic growth.39 Moreover, since 1980 income inequality has risen sharply in the United States, so if Americans are making relative comparisons, many may feel their economic situation has gotten worse rather than better.40

 So the explanation for stagnant happiness among Americans seems to be that while a number of happiness boosters have improved, their impact has been offset by lack of improvement, or worsening, of some important happiness depressors.

-WHY AREN’T AMERICANS HAPPIER THAN THEIR COUNTERPARTS IN OTHER RICH NATIONS?
+WHY AREN’T AMERICANS HAPPIER THAN THEIR COUNTERPARTS IN OTHER RICH DEMOCRATIC NATIONS?

-Figure 6 shows the association between life satisfaction and GDP per capita among these countries.
-The pattern is consistent with that in figures 1 and 2, but the US underperforms.
-It lies below the line, ranking second in affluence but only eleventh in life satisfaction.
+Figure 7 shows the association between life satisfaction and GDP per capita among the rich democracies.
+The United States underperforms: it lies below the line, ranking fourth in affluence but only fourteenth in life satisfaction.
 Why is that?

 Here too it makes sense to think about happiness boosters and depressors that might offset America’s comparatively high GDP per capita.
 Prime suspects include:

 - Health: longevity and obesity